casid/jte/DOCUMENTATION.md

 #### Gradle

-Since 1.6.0 there is a <a href="https://plugins.gradle.org/plugin/gg.jte.gradle">Gradle plugin</a> you can use to precompile all templates during the Gradle build.
+Since 1.6.0 there is a [Gradle plugin](https://plugins.gradle.org/plugin/gg.jte.gradle) you can use to precompile all templates during the Gradle build.
 Please note that paths specified in Java need to match those specified in Gradle.

 > Make sure that the jte gradle plugin version always matches the jte dependency version.

 <details open>
 <summary>Groovy</summary>